Matt Walker (American football)

 Matt Walker (born June 15, 1977) is an American college football coach and former college baseball coach.
-He is the head football coach for the University of Wisconsin–River Falls, a position he has held since 2011.
-Walker served as the head football coach DePauw University from 2006 to 2008.
-He was also the head baseball coach at DePauw from 2000 to 2009, tallying a mark of 253–166.
+He is the head football coach for Drake University, a position he has held since 2026.
+Walker served as the head football coach at DePauw University from 2006 to 2008 and University of Wisconsin–River Falls from 2011 to 2025.
+In his final season at Wisconsin–River Falls, he led the 2025 Wisconsin–River Falls Falcons football team to an NCAA Division III football championship title.
+Walker was also the head baseball coach at DePauw from 2000 to 2009, tallying a mark of 253–166.

-Walker played football DePauw and was the team's start quarterback.
-He was an assistant football coach at his alma mater for six season, from 2000 to 2005, before Tim Rogers as head coach for the DePauw Tigers football program.
+Walker played football at DePauw and was the team's starting quarterback.
+He was an assistant football coach at his alma mater for six seasons, from 2000 to 2005, before Tim Rogers took over as head coach for the DePauw Tigers football program.
 Walker resigned from his post at DePauw in August 2009.
 Robby Long was appointed interim head football coach.